 See the face that stops a nation, when Australia's most prestigious (not to say uncontroversial) art prize returns to the Art Gallery of NSW

 If you prefer your painters pint-sized, then you should make a pit stop at the Young Archie exhibition, featuring portraits by artists between the ages of 5 and 18.
-This year's 20 finalists were selected by multiple Archibald finalist Abdul Abdullah, and Victoria Collings, the Gallery’s community engagement manager.

 Running concurrently in the gallery are the Wynne and Sulman Prize exhibitions – the former for landscape painting or figurative sculpture, the latter for subject painting, genre painting or mural art.

 Check out our hit list of the best art exhibitions to see in Sydney this month.

 |Venue name:||Art Gallery of NSW||Contact:|

 Art Gallery Road, The Domain